bryanyi/My-Learning-Tracker/README.md

 ### Acknowledgments

-This has been inspired by [Syk Houdeib](https://github.com/Syknapse), which I initially discovered from reading his very inpiring blog on [freeCodeCamp](https://www.freecodecamp.org/news/the-tools-and-resources-that-landed-me-a-front-end-developer-job-1314c6f1fa7f/)
+This has been inspired by [Syk Houdeib](https://github.com/Syknapse), which I initially discovered from reading his blog on [freeCodeCamp](https://www.freecodecamp.org/news/the-tools-and-resources-that-landed-me-a-front-end-developer-job-1314c6f1fa7f/).